 A Path that Brings Everything into Focus

-It starts by stabilizing what you have.
-Nothing fancy, just enough to give you a little breathing room and keep things safe while you take stock.
+The process begins by stabilizing what you have.
+Nothing fancy.
+Just enough care to protect materials while you take stock.

 From there, you begin to notice how pieces belong together.
 A photograph makes more sense alongside a letter.
 A program naturally stays with the medal from the same day.
 The connections start to reveal themselves.